colinrw/ActivPal-Portfolio/Research Project/conclusions.md

 *Graphs created by Adnan Akbas were used in this section*

-After analysing the results from the Activity Recognition model from Adnan, we can conclude that most of the activities are predictable with high accuracy, recall and precision after applying K-fold Cross Validation.
+After analysing the results from the Activity Recognition model from Adnan, we can conclude that after applying K-fold Cross Validation most of the activities are predictable with high accuracy, recall and precision.

 *Data from Activity Recognition model from Adnan Akbas*